karinnainiguez/betsy/README.md

     - Credit cart expiration
     - Credit Card CVV (security code)
     - Billing zip code
-- Purchasing an order makes the following changes:
+- Purchasing an order makes the following changes: :heavy_check_mark:
     - Reduces the number of inventory for each product
     - Changes the order state from "pending" to "paid"
     - Clears the current cart
-- After purchasing an order, I can view a confirmation screen including:
+- After purchasing an order, I can view a confirmation screen including: :heavy_check_mark:
     - Each item in the order with a quantity and line-item subtotal
     - A link to the item description page
     - Order total price
     - Date/time the order was placed
     - The current status of the order
-- Sign up to be a merchant using OAuth
+- Sign up to be a merchant using OAuth :heavy_check_mark:
     - Every merchant must have a username
-- Sign in to my merchant account using OAuth
+- Sign in to my merchant account using OAuth :heavy_check_mark:

 As a guest I **cannot**:

-- Add products to the cart that are out of stock
+- Add products to the cart that are out of stock :heavy_check_mark:
-- View any link or page to manage any products
+- View any link or page to manage any products :heavy_check_mark:
-- View any of the account pages
+- View any of the account pages :heavy_check_mark:

 #### Authenticated Users
 As a signed-in user, I **can**:

-- Do everything a guest user can do except for sign up and sign in
+- Do everything a guest user can do except for sign up and sign in :heavy_check_mark:
-- Sign out
+- Sign out :heavy_check_mark:
-- Create new categories (categories are shared between all merchants)
+- Create new categories (categories are shared between all merchants) :heavy_check_mark:
-- Create a new product providing:
+- Create a new product providing: :heavy_check_mark:
     - name
     - description
     - price
     - photo URL
     - stock
-- Assign my products to any number of categories
+- Assign my products to any number of categories :heavy_check_mark:
-- Retire a product from being sold, which hides it from browsing
+- Retire a product from being sold, which hides it from browsing :heavy_check_mark:
-- View an account page to edit/update my existing products
+- View an account page to edit/update my existing products :heavy_check_mark:
-- View an account page showing my order fulfillment
+- View an account page showing my order fulfillment :heavy_check_mark:
-- On the order fulfillment page:
+- On the order fulfillment page: :heavy_check_mark:
     - Total Revenue
     - Total Revenue by status
     - Total number of orders by status